Campus operations under COVIDSafe Summer restrictions View fact sheet

 INDIAN INSTITUTE OF TECHNOLOGY BOMBAY

-- Our campus in Mumbai, India, in partnership with the Indian Institute of Technology Bombay, has been closed.
-A review of closure arrangements will take place prior to 17 May, 2020.
-We will communicate any changes following this.
+- Our campus in Mumbai, India, in partnership with the Indian Institute of Technology Bombay, has been closed until further notice.
+We will communicate any changes as soon as possible.

 Placements and school outreach programs